 This portraitback to top

-In this portrait Gresham's costume is an exercise in restrained, yet costly, elegance.
+Gresham's clothing in this portrait is an exercise in restrained yet costly elegance.
 Scientific examination has revealed that the fingers on his right hand were lengthened during painting, perhaps in an attempt to make his grip on his purse appear more relaxed.

 Related worksback to top